Awareness of cultural differences creates the capacity to be culturally sensitive.

 Example 1: Awareness Inaction

 I once worked with a conscious incompetent.
-This individual’s foreign integration was being aided through cultural awareness and language trainings.
+This individual’s foreign integration was being aided through cultural awareness and language training.
 When he wasn’t grasping the language as quickly as he wanted to, he became frustrated with the language instructor.
 In fact, he had a shouting match with said instructor and deemed the culture “inept” during cultural awareness lessons.

 Two years later, I met this same man as he was finishing his contract.
 The entire two years he’d been involved in the program, he’d not advanced his language beyond the proficiency of the initial three-month course, nor had he initiated any projects at site.
 He blamed his hosts for a lack of interest.